cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 In order to conduct this analysis and address these questions, this essay will be divided into three parts.
 Part one will place Abrahamsen in a historical context by briefly discussing other twentieth-century composers who have exhibited commonalities in the two areas that define his second period: 1) a break preceding a significant change in style, and 2) a predilection for reworking earlier musical material.
 Part two will provide an overview of *Walden* and *Wald* in order to compare and contrast Abrahamsen's first and second period styles.
 Significant differences will be drawn between the two periods, and the discussion of *Walden* will largely be limited to the first movement, since it contains the majority of the common material and has connections to the additional movements in the later work.
 Part three will consist of a detailed analysis of the introduction and seven variations in *Wald*.
 The focus will be on the way Abrahamsen recasts the germinal material from *Walden* and develops it throughout the piece via harmony, orchestration (including timbral choices and the symmetrical ensemble layout), and texture (including metrical choices and polyrhythmic layering).

 # A Preliminary View of *Wald*
-An analysis of *Wald* must first begin with *Walden*, since it contains the germinal material from which *Wald* is built.
+An analysis of *Wald* must first begin with *Walden*, as it provides the germinal material later recast in *Wald*.
 Abrahamsen composed *Walden* in 1978 on a commission from the Funen Wind Quintet.
 The title of the four-movement work comes from Henry David Thoreau's novel of the same name that documented the American philosopher's "attempt to strip away all the artificial needs imposed by society and rediscover man’s lost unity with nature."[@WaldenPN Program note] In the program note for the piece, Abrahamsen describes the musical material and the kinds of processes that interested him:

 \singlespacing